AC-Storm-YT/BelairSFTP/TERMS.md

 # Terms of Service for Belair SFTP Discord Bot

-_Last updated: June 19, 2025_
+_Last updated: June 20, 2025_

 ## 1. Description
-The Belair SFTP Discord Bot is a private tool that reads messages from a specific, authorized Discord channel containing user account information created by staff.
-It uses this information solely for authenticating users within the Belair SFTP application.
-This bot is **not intended for public use** and unauthorized access is prohibited.
+The Belair SFTP Discord Bot is a private tool that **reads account information from messages in a specific, authorized Discord channel** to authenticate users attempting to log in to the Belair SFTP application.
+This bot is **not intended for public use** and is restricted to authorized users only.
+Unauthorized access is strictly prohibited.

 ## 2. Usage Conditions
-By using the bot, you agree that:
+By using the bot, you agree to the following:
-- You use it at your own risk.
+- You use the bot entirely at your own risk.
-- The bot is provided **"as is"** without guarantees of availability, security, or accuracy.
+- The bot is provided **"as is"** with no guarantees of security, availability, accuracy, or performance.
-- You have authorized credentials to use both the bot and the Belair SFTP application.
+- You must have authorized credentials to use the bot and the Belair SFTP application.
-- Unauthorized use, abuse, reverse-engineering, or interference is forbidden.
+- Unauthorized use, abuse, reverse-engineering, or interference with the bot is strictly forbidden.

 ## 3. Limitation of Liability
-The developer is not liable for any:
+The developer shall not be liable for:
-- Damages or losses resulting from use or inability to use the bot.
+- Any direct, indirect, incidental, consequential, or special damages.
+- Loss of access, data, functionality, or profits.
-- Security breaches, unauthorized access, or misuse.
+- Security breaches, unauthorized access, or data misuse.
-- Disruptions caused by Discord outages or third-party changes.
+- Issues caused by Discord outages, API changes, or third-party disruptions.

-All risks are borne by the user.
+**All risks are fully assumed by the user.**

 ## 4. Disclaimer of Warranties
-The bot is provided without any warranty, express or implied, including fitness for a particular purpose or non-infringement.
+The bot is provided without warranties of any kind, express or implied, including fitness for a particular purpose or non-infringement.

 ## 5. Termination
-The bot may be modified or discontinued at any time without notice.
+The bot may be modified, restricted, or discontinued at any time without notice and without liability.

 ## 6. Governing Platform
 Use of the bot is also subject to [Discord’s Terms of Service](https://discord.com/terms) and [Privacy Policy](https://discord.com/privacy).

 ## 7. Acceptance of Terms
-By using the bot, you confirm you understand and accept these terms.
+By using the bot, you confirm that you have read, understood, and agreed to these Terms of Service.

 ## 8. Contact
 For questions, contact: `acstorm`